Teaching Assistant Jobs at University of Minnesota with Visa Sponsorship

 Which visa types are commonly used for Teaching Assistant roles at University of Minnesota?

-The most common visa pathways for Teaching Assistants at University of Minnesota are F-1 OPT and CPT for current international students, J-1 for exchange visitors, and H-1B for longer-term appointments.
+The most common visa pathways for Teaching Assistants at University of Minnesota are F-1 OPT and CPT for current international students, J-1 visa for exchange visitors, and H-1B for longer-term appointments.
 Australian nationals may be eligible for the E-3 visa.
-TN status is available to qualified Canadian and Mexican nationals in roles that meet treaty occupation criteria.
+TN visa status is available to qualified Canadian and Mexican nationals in roles that meet treaty occupation criteria.
 For career-track academic appointments, EB-2 and EB-3 immigrant visa pathways are also supported.

 What qualifications are expected for Teaching Assistant positions at University of Minnesota?